Booking travel can be confusing, and it seems like the prices are always changing. How can you get the best deal?

 To find the best deals on cruises, speak to a AAA travel advisor.

 There’s nothing quite like a guided tour vacation.
 When you travel on your own, you have to do mountains of research to make sure you see and do and eat everything you should.
-On a travel tour, someone else has already taken care of all that for you.
-That’s why travel tours are so popular.
+On a guided tour, someone else has already taken care of all that for you – that’s one of the reasons they are so popular!

 If you’re traveling on your own, consider the popularity of the tour and your desired departure date.
 Sometimes, you can book a solo trip as close as a few weeks prior to departure, but that can be a bit of a gamble.
 Some tour operators cancel dates that don’t sell, or the tour could sell out before you get a chance to buy your ticket.
 If you definitely want to go on a tour, typically eight to 10 months prior is an ideal time to put down a deposit.